 - 15 years after quitting - Risk of coronary heart disease is back to that of a nonsmoker’s.

-Quit to save - A pack of cigarettes in NYC costs more than $ 11.
+Quit to save - A pack of cigarettes costs more than $11 in New York City.
 Smoking a pack a day costs more than $4,000 per year.
 Quitting smoking can save your life and money.
 This chart shows you how much can you saved by quitting smoking.

 Smoking Cessation Resources from the Health Services